EricHerilan/Arduino-Playground/README.md

 # Arduino-Playground
-play with some Arduino components
+Play around with some Arduino components